Note: This file is about 140K in size so may take a few seconds to load,

 accurate assessment, since Islam has a lot of the features

 of, say, the Jehovah’s Witnesses or the Branhamists.
+It is

 also not all that dissimilar to judaistic thinking.
-As
+As with

 most heresies, Islam’s principal differences from biblical

-Christianity relate to the Trinity and the person and
+Christianity relate to the Trinity and the person and work

 of Christ.
 It has a definite leader figure.
 A consideration